-Prior to May 2012, share-based awards were granted to employees and directors, including stock options, stock appreciation rights ("SARs") and restricted stock units ("RSUs") under the 2004 Genworth Financial, Inc. Omnibus Incentive Plan (the "2012 Omnibus Incentive Plan").
+Prior to May 2012, share-based awards were granted to employees and directors, including stock options, stock appreciation rights ("SARs") and restricted stock units ("RSUs") under the 2004 Genworth Financial, Inc. Omnibus Incentive Plan (the "2004 Omnibus Incentive Plan").
 In May 2012, the 2012 Genworth Financial, Inc. Omnibus Incentive Plan (the "2012 Omnibus Incentive Plan") was approved by Genworth's stockholders.
 Under the 2012 Omnibus Incentive Plan, Genworth was authorized to grant 16 million equity awards, plus a number of additional shares not to exceed 25 million underlying awards outstanding under the 2004 Omnibus Incentive Plan.
 In December 2018, the 2018 Genworth Financial, Inc. Omnibus Incentive Plan (the "2018 Omnibus Incentive Plan") was approved by Genworth's stockholders.
+Under the 2018 Omnibus Incentive Plan (the "2018 Omnibus Incentive Plan") was approved by Genworth's stockholders.
+Under the 2018 Omnibus Incentive Plan (the "2018 Omnibus Incentive Plan") was approved by Genworth's stockholders.
+Under the 2018 Omnibus Incentive Plan (the "2018 Omnibus Incentive Plan") was approved by Genworth's stockholders.
 Under the 2018 Omnibus Incentive Plan, Genworth is authorized to grant 25 million equity awards, plus a number of additional shares not to exceed 20 million underlying awards outstanding under the prior Plans.
 The 2004 Omnibus Incentive Plan together with the 2012 Omnibus Incentive Plan and the 2018 Omnibus Incentive Plan are referred to collectively as the "Omnibus Incentive Plans."